Breakdown of Tan's relation in lossy one-dimensional Bose gases: Bogoliubov theory in the quasicondensate regime (after Mora and Castin)

 \subsection{Evolution of the momentum distribution}

 We performed numerical calculations for one-body losses ($K=1$), starting from a thermal state with linear density $n_0$ and temperature $T$.
-For this purpose one needs to compute the time evolution of the Bogoliubov mode's populations ({\it i.e.} the $\{\alpha_q\}$).
-As written in the main text, taking the Fourier transform of Eq.~\eqref{eq:ddeltaN2dt} and Eq.~\eqref{eq:dtheta2dt} and injecting into Eq.~\eqref{eq:dalphadtSM} we find

-This equation, together with the equation $n=n_0e^{-Gt}$, allows to compute $\alpha_q(t)$.
+We use Eq.~(\ref{eq:dalphadtvsfq}), injecting $n(t)=n_0e{-Gt}$, to compute $\alpha_q(t)$ for all $q$.
 We then compute the first order correlation function using Eq.\eqref{eq:opdm}.
 We finally take its Fourier transform to extract the momentum distribution $w(p)$.
 Fig.\ref{fig:wpBogo} shows resulting momentum distributions, in log-log scale, at time $t=0$ and at time $t=1/\Gamma$.
 We see that, for those parameters, the $1/p^4$ behavior appears for momenta larger than $\simeq 3 \sqrt{mgn_0}$.
 The amplitude of the tails is in agreement with the analytic prediction $C(t)=e^{Gt}(mn(t)g)^2/(2\pi)$.